kmesh-net/kmesh/docs/proposal/observability.md

 nitty-gritty.
 -->

-Because Kmesh uses eBPF, it is designed to be implemented in the kernel state.
-We first need to divide the metrics to be implemented into two categories, those that can be accessed in the user state and those that can be accessed in the kernel state.
-Then implement the code for the actual metric collection.

-After getting the metrics, we need to:

-- Implement an `access_log filter` to send the access log to the istio control plane.
-- Integrates with Prometheus to support Prometheus scraping.
+Kmesh needs to collect metrics through the kernel and pass them on to the user mode.
+In the user mode, accesslog is generated from metrics.
+And support querying metrics through kemsh localhost:15020.

 ### Design Details